 “There are no shortcuts.
 You’ve just got to give every element absolutely everything to get the best of your ability to give yourself the best chance.
 You have to give it everything, because it is the best job in the world.
 Do not waste a second.
 Believe in yourself.
 If you don’t believe in yourself, don’t expect others to.
 Back yourself, back yourself – and see where it takes you.”

-Inspirational words delivered to more than 220 talented players aged 7 to 23 by Crystal Palace’s Academy Director Gary Issott, who has been an integral part of the Academy’s work developing footballers for more than 15 years.
+These are the inspirational words delivered to more than 220 talented players aged seven to 23 by Crystal Palace’s Academy Director Gary Issott, who has been an integral part of the Academy’s work developing footballers for more than 15 years.

-The latest prospect to don the first team’s red and blue is centre-back Sam Woods, who earned his first senior start against Colchester United, joining an impressive graduate list that includes Aaron Wan-Bissaka, Wilfried Zaha, Victor Moses, Nathaniel Clyne, Ben Watson, Jonny Williams and Wayne Routledge.
+The latest prospect to don the first-team’s red and blue is full-back Tyrick Mitchell, who earned his first senior start against Leicester City, joining an impressive graduate list that includes Aaron Wan-Bissaka, Wilfried Zaha, Victor Moses, Nathaniel Clyne, Ben Watson, Jonny Williams and Wayne Routledge.

-This Premier League season to date, 10.2% of minutes played has been made up of players under the age of 21 – a league record (source: Opta).
-Last season, more than 10% of English players in the Premier League were born in south London (source: Guardian).
-With the national team manager also a Palace Academy graduate in Gareth Southgate, the prospect of the Eagles Academy becoming a powerhouse of talent is a mouth-watering one for Issott et al.
+In 18/19, more than 10% of English players in the Premier League were born in south London (source: Guardian).
+With the national team manager also a Palace Academy graduate in Gareth Southgate, the prospect of the Eagles' Academy becoming a powerhouse of Category 1 talent is a mouth-watering one for Issott et al.